keewoolee/PerfOMR/README.md

 ⚠️ The `data/` directories must exist (`mkdir -p ../data/payloads ../data/clues`) and all commands below must be run from inside `build/`.

-- To run all benchmarks presented in the SophOMR paper:
+- To run all benchmarks presented in the SophOMR paper (16-17 compute-hours):
 ```
 python3 -u ../benchmark.py > benchmark.txt 2>&1
 ```